luigibonati/ase/doc/ase/optimize.rst

 =======================
 There are several strategies and tools for the search and optimization of transition states available in ASE.
-The transition state search and optimization algorithms available in ASE are:
+The transition state search and optimization algorithms are:
 :class:`ClimbFixInternals`, :mod:`~ase.neb` and :mod:`~ase.dimer`.

 ClimbFixInternals